Factors for Consideration

 The health benefit dimension:

-- This dimension takes into account whether the medicine or medical device may extend or improves their quality of life.
+- This dimension takes into account whether the medicine or medical device may extend or improve their quality of life.

 - We also look at whether treating the individual can have benefits for the wider population.
 For example, with antibiotic resistance.
 If that’s reduced that’s good for everybody.
 And vaccination, reduces the spread of diseases.